cjholcomb/recession-proof/README.md

 Wage recovery is a bit odd.
 It *wants* to be a normal distribution, and it might be if the data was smoothed over each year and extended back further in time, with a mean in 2010 or so.
 This speaks to a lopsidedness in the size of industries, though.
 Given the total economy (industry code 10) didn't recover until May 2014 . . .those industries that recovered more slowly are far larger than those that recovered quickly.

 The employment recovery distribution actually points to a flaw in our data.
 That giant spike in 2010 speaks to a mistaken assumption at the onset of this project.
-Two years into the decline, some industries immidiatly bounced back, and some *hadn't yet bottomed out*.
-Mroe on this in the "further research" section.
+Two years into the decline, some industries immidiatly bounced back, but there's a possibility these could be affected by industries with extremly long lag time.

 # Hypotheses